 DVFS is an approach for real-time power management, in which a processor/microprocessor's clock frequency is decreased to allow a corresponding reduction during the voltage supply.
-The DVFS allows a hardware design to reduce average power consumption while enabling high performance, and the DVFS
+The DVFS allows a hardware design to reduce average power consumption while enabling high performance, and the DVFS H. Ning et al. / Future Generation Computer Systems 56 (2016) 504-522

+Table 2

-Table 2The AMI related architectures.
+The AMI related architectures